 I use Lastpass (I used to use Lastpass, but they are lacking on security, and their free model will only work on a single device at a time, making it useless if you use a phone and computer with it), but use ANY password manager, please please please.

 OcenAudio: If Audacity was actually pleasant to use.
 Not as powerful, but for 99% of what I do, it is much better for audio editing/manipulation in every way.

 PyCharm: A much nicer environment to write Python in.
 Preferred over VSCodium for the built-in Python specific console and debugger.

 QuodLibet: A great music library manager for people who like owning our music.
 Also a great tagging software.
 This doesn’t do everything for me, so I will still often use VLC.

 Quitter: One of my most useful apps.
 Quits an app based on minutes of inactivity.
 Super useful for very distracting and/or power-hungry apps like Messages, Slack, etc.

-Reaper: I use this for all my podcast editing because of the ability to make super useful keyboard shortcuts and Lua scripts along with the varispeed that can go over 2x speed (looking at you, Logic).
+Reaper: I used to use this for all my podcast editing because of the ability to make super useful keyboard shortcuts and Lua scripts along with the varispeed that can go over 2x speed (looking at you, Logic).

 Rectangle / ShiftIt: Window manager that uses keyboard shortcuts.
 Super easy to arrange windows into quandrants, screen halves/thirds, etc., or move windows over to other screens.
 Just overall very useful for smaller single-monitor or large multi-monitor setups.